clectric-diy/clectric-diy.github.io/resources/README.md

 *NOTE: To support our work, clectric.diy registers as an affiliate, where possible and earn from the related links.*

+## Documentation
+- Our [DaisyDocs Repo](https://github.com/clectric-diy/DaisyDocs) is a collection of the documentation provided by daisy.audio and augmented by the clectric.diy community.

 ## Books
 - [_Do Nothing: How To Break Away From Overworking, Overdoing, and Underliving_](https://amzn.to/4oDdPE9) by [Celeste Headlee](https://celesteheadlee.com/about-celeste-headlee/)